shribr/copilot-webapp-demo/README.md

 ### Additional Notes:

-There are several manual steps which need to be performed because neither the Azure CLI or PowerShell have been fully updated to allow certain tasks to be executed correctly or at least not executed based on the requirements of this solution.
+There are several manual steps which need to be performed for a variety of reasons but mainly because neither the Azure CLI or PowerShell have been fully updated to allow certain tasks to be executed fully.
 Much of the documentation is still incomplete and several of the specs are actually incorrect at the time of this writing.

+1. Setting CORS to allow "All" for Azure Storage Service.
+2. Setting managed identity type to "User-Assigned" for the Azure Search Service datasource.
+On the same screen you also need to set the blob container to "content".
+3. Setting the multi-service account The Azure Search Service indexer's vectorizer to the Azure AI Service multi-service account (i.e. the resource with the cog- prefix).
-1. **Azure AI Project / Machine Learning Workspace:**
+4.  **Azure AI Project / Machine Learning Workspace:**

 Despite the official Microsoft [Azure Machine Learning Workspace schema](https://azuremlschemas.azureedge.net/latest/workspace.schema.json) documentation showing a whole list of parameters that are available, the "az ml workspace create" command will only accept the following parameters: